simon-ritchie/apysc/docs_src/source/display_on_colaboratory.md

 ## What interface is this?

-The `display_on_colaboratory` interface will display the apysc HTML on the Google Colaboratory.
+The `display_on_colaboratory` interface displays the apysc HTML on the Google Colaboratory.

 ## Requirements

 You need to install apysc on the Google Colaboratory before going on.
-A `!` symbol and pip command on the Google Colaboratory will install this library:
+A `!` symbol and pip command on the Google Colaboratory installs this library:

 ```
 !pip install apysc